vinay-panchangam/Sears_Kmart_Appliances_Purchase_Data/README.md

 Column Name | Description
 ------------ | -------------
 GID | Deduped hashed ID for a member
-CID | Hasehd unique ID for Sears Home Services customers – same member could have multiple of these.
+CID | Hashed unique ID for Sears Home Services customers – same member could have multiple of these.
 AGR_SUF_NO | Agreement suffix number.
 Unique number assigned for each agreement of a customer.
 CUR_ITM_CVR_QT | Number of items covered in the agreement.
 Protection Agreement can cover multiple items and this value indicates that.
 By default Home Warranty covers up to 10 appliances in a home and it shows 0 for these contracts.
 SVC_PRD_CD | Service Product Code: indicates the type of contract.
 PA1: Protection Agreement.
 HWP: Home Warranty